Auckland Council: Wards and local boards

+Auckland Council has 21 local boards covering the entire city which provide governance at the local level and are responsible for libraries and other community facilities, local parks and events, and have the power to develop local by-laws or propose local targeted rates.
+Each local board has 5 to 9 elected members, with 149 local board members across all boards.

+As of 2025, Auckland Council is the only territorial authority in New Zealand with local boards.

 Council-controlled organisations

 Auckland Council has substantive CCOs and a number of smaller ones.

-Pānuku Development Auckland resulted from a merging of Auckland Council Property Ltd and Waterfront Auckland on 1 September 2015.
+Eke Panuku Development Auckland resulted from a merging of Auckland Council Property Ltd and Waterfront Auckland on 1 September 2015.

+Tātaki Auckland Unlimited resulted from a merging of Regional Facilities Auckland (RFA) and Auckland Tourism, Events and Economic Development (ATEED) on 1 December 2020.

 Auckland Council Investments Limited (ACIL) was disestablished in 2019 as part of the 10-year budget 2018–2028.

 Michael Redman, formerly mayor, then chief executive of Hamilton City Council, was chief executive of Auckland Tourism, Events and Economic Development from November 2010 to October 2011.

 Chief executive

 In March 2010, Doug McKay was announced as the inaugural chief executive officer of the council by the Auckland Transition Agency.
 The 54-year-old was selected ahead of 27 other candidates, including several existing council chief executives.
 He had no experience in local government, but was described as having strong Auckland ties, and 30 years' corporate experience.
 He was to receive a salary of $675,000 and an incentive bonus of $67,500.

 Left-wing political organiser Matt McCarten criticised his appointment, arguing McKay's previous tenure in the liquor industry was marked by failure to object to anti-union behaviour and strong advertising of alcohol to the youth market.
 McCarten argued McKay was to be paid three times the salary of the Prime Minister, had no local government or non-profit experience and was selected by an unelected transition authority.

 Mayoral candidates John Banks and Len Brown were positive about McKay's appointment.
 Brown, who went on to become mayor, said McKay's business and restructuring experience was a "good fit", and would help improve economic performance as well as build links with businesses.
 McKay's contract ended in December 2013.

 Stephen Town became chief executive on 15 January 2014.
 In early February 2020, Town announced he would not see out his term until December 2020, moving to the New Zealand Institute of Skills & Technology in early July.